gofore/aws-training/docs/02-compute/README.md

 --

 Speaking of IP addresses, there is also [Elastic IP Address](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html).
 Later on, we will see use cases for this, as well as better alternatives.

+Also, notice the monitoring metrics.
+These come from CloudWatch.
+Later on, we will create alarms based on the metrics.

 --